gregormach/bcplus/plugins/ledger/README.md

 1. Connect your Ledger device to USB
 2. Enter your PIN code
-3. Open the Bitcoin Cash application on the Ledger (required for Nano S and Blue)
+3. Open the Bitcoin Cash Plus  application on the Ledger (required for Nano S and Blue)
 4. Disable the "Browser support" setting in this application (required for Nano S and Blue)
 5. Launch Electron-Cash-Plus and start the new wallet wizard:
     * Select "Use a Hardware Device" - press Next
     * Select your Ledger device - press Next
     * Select your desired Wallet Derivation (or leave default value for Bitcoin Cash)
        - If you want to use legacy Bitcoin addresses use m/44'/0'/0'
-       - If you want to use Bitcoin Cash addresses use m/44'/145'/0'
+       - If you want to use Bitcoin Cash Plus  addresses use m/44'/145'/0'
 6. ???
 7. PROFIT!!!
 (Your Bitcoin wallet should now open in Electron-Cash-Plus)